 - Diffuse redness – Persistent ruddiness of the complexion

-- Plaques – Raised patched of reddened skin
+- Plaques – Raised patches of reddened skin

 - Uncomfortable sensations – Skin on the face may burn, sting, itch, or feel tight